 This Thanksgiving, set aside your goal of not going back for seconds or only having a few bites of dessert and instead think about how you can savor every bite.
 The Intuitive Eater's Bill of Rights is a good place to start.
 Mindful eating is another good one to add to the toolbox.
 But mostly, it's about focusing on what you truly want.

-I should note, eating what you want and savoring Thanksgiving does not mean purposefully stuffing yourself with as much food as possible under the guise of "tomorrow I'll be good!"
-Eating intuitively on Thanksgiving may mean passing on green bean casserole (if you don't like green bean casserole), stopping after three bites of sweet potato casserole (it stops tasting good), and helping yourself to a second helping of stuffing (if you love it).
+I should note, eating what you want and savoring Thanksgiving does not mean purposefully stuffing yourself with as much food as possible.
+You will have leftovers the next day, I'm fairly sure.
+Eating intuitively on Thanksgiving may mean passing on green bean casserole (if you don't like green bean casserole), stopping after three bites of sweet potato casserole (it stops tasting good), just as it may mean helping yourself to a second helping of stuffing (if you love it).
 You get to decide what feels right for you!

 Now, I'd love to hear your favorite Thanksgiving foods!
 What could you pass on?
 I'm not big on cranberry sauce and turkey, and green bean casserole is the worst.
 I LOVE stuffing (!!!) and I make the absolute best mac and cheese on the planet (here's the recipe!)